Have you ever tried to lose weight and failed?

 When it comes to weight loss medications, there is one caveat: insurance coverage differs significantly in terms of coverage and treatments.

-You’ll have to look up your insurance policy to see if they cover Wegovy weight loss medication.
+You’ll have to look up your insurance policy to see if they cover the Wegovy weight loss medication.
 Blue Cross Blue Shield and Tricare, for example, may cover Wegovy and other weight loss medications, but coverage may vary based on your specific plan, and you have to meet certain coverage criteria.

 Frequently Asked Questions